We work with families to enable students to realise their God-given potential and to achieve personal excellence.

 Our Executive Team are committed to supporting the Principal in the day to day operations of the College and aims to provide a caring, positive and safe environment for students of the College.

 The College Board is the governing body of the College.
-The Board is elected by the College Association, which is comprised of voting members of the Rockingham Mandurah Lutheran Church Inc. The College Association requires the Board to fulfil the following duties:
+The Board is elected by the College Association, which is comprised of voting members of the Rockingham Mandurah Lutheran Church Inc. As the governing body of LWLC, the College Board is responsible for the stewardship of the College and is accountable for its on-going success.
+Briefly, its role encompasses:

 Bethy is past parent and representative of the Rockingham Mandurah Lutheran Church, who has served on the Board for many years previously, including three years as Chair in the school’s early years.
 Since re-joining the Board in 2016, she has again taken on the role of Chair since the end of 2017.